Sean, if you want to be a part of the program, it is Election Day in America because if there's voting going on anywhere, it's Election Day.

 They know me.

-The only thing driving me is the vision for a brighter future for Arizona for my kids and your kids and and helping save our country.
+The only thing driving me is the vision for a brighter future for Arizona, for my kids and your kids, and helping save our country.

-So and they spent a hundred million dollars against me in this race, forty million of it attacking me on abortion when my opponent knows that this isn't gonna be decided in the U.S. Senate.
+And they spent $100 million against me in this race, $40 million of it attacking me on abortion when my opponent knows that this isn't going to be decided in the U.S. Senate.

 He wants to take that choice away from us, drag it back into a back room with Chuck Schumer and decide for us.

-And I I like President Trump, believe in the three exceptions, and I've also vowed that I will not support a national abortion ban.
+And I've also vowed that I will not support a national abortion ban.

 I believe it should be left to the states.

-And we'll work to push forward um legislation that's pro-family.
+And we'll work to push forward legislation that's pro-family.

 We want to encourage families to grow.

-I think there's a lot of young women out there and women who just are afraid to bring a child into the world under the uh just total destruction that the Democrats have unleashed on us.
+But with a terrible economy and the world, as frightening as it is, I think there's a lot of young women out there and women who just are afraid to bring a child into the world under the just total destruction that the Democrats have unleashed on us.

-We'll continue more with Arizona Senatorial candidate, Republican candidate Harry Lake on the other side.
+We'll continue more with Arizona's senatorial candidate, Republican candidate Harry Lake on the other side.

 You know, it's amazing.

-Uh I don't think people realize that and President Trump has actually mentioned this in a few of his rallies and interviews.
+I don't think people realize that, and President Trump has actually mentioned this in a few of his rallies and interviews.

-You know, you know, for people that don't run for office ever, uh I don't think people realize how hard it is.
+You know, for people that don't run for office ever, I don't think people realize how hard it is.

-Are we gonna have to wait a long time for Arizona election results this year?
+Are we going to have to wait a long time for Arizona election results this year?

-Well, we have the same people running our elections who ran the last one, and they've told us it'll be ten to thirteen days, which I don't think is right.
+Well, we have the same people running our elections who ran the last one, and they've told us it'll be 10 to 13 days, which I don't think is right.

-I don't I hope that no other Arizona thinks it's right to have a how is that possible when so many foreign countries have the results the day of?
+How is that possible when so many foreign countries have the results that they have?

 How is that possible?

-Well, I you know, it we have a lot of the mail and ballots and we're encouraging people to send them in.
+Well, we have a lot of the mail-in ballots, and we're encouraging people to send them in.

-You know, yesterday I think was the deadline for getting them in the postal in the post office box to get them there on time.
+Yesterday, I think was the deadline for getting them in the postal, in the post office box to get them there on time.

-And so we're asking people right now if you have a mail and ballot, go out right now and get that brought down to the drop box or the um any of the voting centers is fine too.
+And so we're asking people right now, if you have a mail-in ballot, go out right now and get that brought down to the Dropbox or any of the voting centers.

-But if people who do show up on on election day and hand those off, they have to go through a whole processing.
+But people who do show up on Election Day and hand those off, they have to go through a whole processing.

-Didn't have to be this way because we did make a law change last year, I believe it went in twenty-two, I think, or twenty-three, where our county recorders could allow people right there on election day if they brought their mail in to prove it was them, open that envelope up and scan their um ballot right then and there.
+It didn't have to be this way because we did make a law change last year, I believe it went in 22, I think, or 23, where our county recorders could allow people right there on Election Day, if they brought their mail in, to prove it was them, open that envelope up and scan their ballot right then and there.

 We could have avoided the whole thing, but they chose not to do that.

-But you know, Sean, we just we're we're on an unlevel playing field, and we have to operate on this playing field until we can win and get in there and and reform our elections so that every vote, whether they're the most liberal democrat or the most conservative Republican, or somewhere where most of us are in between, feels very confident that we are only having legal votes counted and that things are run smoothly.
+But, you know, Sean, we're on an unlevel playing field, and we have to operate on this playing field until we can win and get in there and reform our elections so that every voter, whether they're the most liberal, Democrat, or the most conservative, Republican, or somewhere where most of us are in between, feels very confident that we are only having legal votes counted and that things are run smoothly.

-It should it shouldn't have it shouldn't have taken Glenn Youncan to go to the U.S. Supreme Court to get a decision about uh people that are self-identified as non-citizens and and the Supreme Court having to weigh in and and block them from voting and until we get their final decision.
+But we've got to get through right now and this election to make – and that's why we're trying to – It shouldn't have taken Glenn Youngkin to go to the U.S. Supreme Court to get a decision about people that are self-identified as non-citizens and the Supreme Court having to weigh in and block them from voting until we get their final decision.

 But the law of the land is very clear.